hertzmann/hertzmann.github.io/_posts/2020-04-18-edge-detection-as-line-drawing.md

 The purpose of this blog post is to explain why I think you should be skeptical of the **Lines-As-Edges hypothesis**.
 Most vision researchers and tweeters state some version of the hypothesis with uncritical certainty, as it the problem is solved, and I seem to have a hard time convincing them to be at all skeptical of it.
 It has the feeling of unquestioned, received wisdom: everyone knows that this is true, and no one has thought any further than that.

 I don't claim that **Lines-As-Edges** is necessarily false, but I do argue that it is unsatisfyingly incomplete, and that further understanding is required.
 In a [recent paper](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca) [(preprint version)](https://arxiv.org/abs/2002.06260), I proposed a totally different explanation for line drawing.
-While my explanation is incomplete as well, I think it provides, as one reviwer wrote, "some useful information", and that commenters on it shouldn't be so quick to consider the problem as completely solved by **Lines-As-Edges**.
+While my explanation is also incomplete, I think it provides some potential benefits.
+Morevoer, people shouldn't be so quick to consider line drawing as completely explained by **Lines-As-Edges**.

 What is the Hypothesis?